 Q. When will construction begin?

 A. At this time it appears that construction will begin in 2021.
-As CPCH works through the grant process with foundations, the timeline for building will become clearer.
+As CPCH works through the grant process with foundations and the State Division of Housing, the timeline for building will become clearer.

 Q. Will there be market rate units available for rent?

 A. This is being considered; CPCH doesn’t have this answer currently.